HaeChan0305/CS470-Assignment3-RL/README.md

 ## Assignment 3
 ### Problem 1: Markov Decision Process [50 pts]
 In this section, you design a Markov decision process (MDP) for a toy environment, called <i>gridworld</i>, which is often used for reinforcement learning (RL).
 The environment is a stochastic version of the pre-built discrete <i>gridworld</i> environment from <i>OpenAI Gym</i>.
 In order to represent a task in the environment, you define an MDP, $< S,A,T,r,γ >$, where $S$, $A$, $T$, $r$ ,and $γ$ are states, actions, transition probabilities, a reward function, and a discount factor, respectively.
 We particularly use a 8 × 10 size of <i>gridworld</i> environment, where the coordinate of left-top and right-bottom cells are [0,0] and [7,9], respectively.
 An agent can move onto one of the four nearest cells or stay.
-Please, fill your code in the blank section following the “PLACE YOUR CODE HERE” comments in the CS470_Assignment3_problem.ipynb file following the subproblems below.
+Please, fill your code in the blank section following the <b>“PLACE YOUR CODE HERE”</b> comments in the <b>CS470_Assignment3_problem.ipynb</b> file following the subproblems below.

 <b>TRANSITION MODEL</b>: Implement a stochastic <b>transition_model()</b> of the environment dynamics.
 You need to fill out the <b>transition_model()</b> function, which returns a list of transition probabilities over the next states given a state and an action.
 In order to define the transition model, you have to consider following rules:

 - The agent has five possible movements: stay, up, down, left, and right (see Fig.1),
 - The agent is not allowed to move off the grid or move on an obstacle (grey); If the agent tries to move off the grid or move on an obstacle, it will end up staying at the previous cell,
-- The agent applies a selected action with a probability 1 − ε,
+- The agent applies a selected action with a probability $1 − ε$,
-- The agent (uniform) randomly applies an action among unselected actions with a (noise) probability ε/4,
+- The agent (uniform) randomly applies an action among unselected actions with a (noise) probability $ε/4$,
 - The agent terminates the episode when it reaches goal or trap (red) cells, and
 - The agent cannot leave goal or obstacle cells.

-Note that we use predefined ε = 0.05 on the assignment IPython notebook.
+Note that we use predefined $ε = 0.05$ on the assignment IPython notebook.

 <img src="/Figure/Figure1.png" width="50%" height="50%">